CCDirectLink/DevModLoader/README.md

 # DevModLoader
-This is a mod loader specifically designed to enhance Mod Development.
-Mods made with this tools will be compatible with CCLoader.
+This is a mod loader specifically designed to be used only with Tools Launcher.
+The average user (including dmitmel or 2767mr) should not care about its existence.